-The new school year is fast approaching.
-Whether you’re ready or not, back to school shopping is right around the corner.
-For many area families the required school supply list just doesn’t fit in an already tight family budget.
-As an example, 80% of the students at one of our local schools receive free or reduced lunch.
+The new school year is still months away, but we are already planning for Fall 2018 activities.
+Unfortunately for many area families the required school-supply list just doesn’t fit in an already tight budget.
+As an example, 80% of the students at one of our local schools receive free or reduced-fee lunch.
 School administrators have asked our parish to provide supplies for over 300 children.
 When shopping for your own family, please consider picking up some extra items for these children in need.
 Take your kids!
 What a great opportunity for kids to see your faith in action.

 With unemployment and other economic factors many parents are struggling and are unable to provide the basic school supplies their children need to be effective.
 In addition, schools across the country are facing budget cuts and lack the funding to purchase necessary supplies.
 To combat this problem in our area the St. Boniface Community Outreach Committee hosts an annual School Supply Drive.
-Here are the important dates for this year’s program:
+Listed below are the dates for the 2017 program.

 For more information contact Cindy Zach at firstname.lastname@example.org